-The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the 2010A Senior Notes.
-The 2010A Senior Notes will be issued in fully-registered form registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Notes.
+The Notes will be issued in fully-registered form registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One-fully registered 2010A Senior Note certificate will be issued for each maturity thereof, and will be deposited with DTC.
+One-fully registered Refunding Note certificate will be issued for each maturity and interest rate, each in the aggregate principal amount of such maturity, and will be deposited with DTC.